3DPrintDemon/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General_Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 Run it at each stage of your install as many times as you like to make sure you're getting everything done!

 ### The goal is to make as many GREEN lines as possible!
+>[!NOTE]
-###### NOTE: This diagnostic tool is extremely strict & will not allow hashed out comments or white space (spaces) after any printer.cfg sections or include commands.
+>This diagnostic tool is extremely strict & will not allow hashed out comments or white space (spaces) after any printer.cfg sections or include commands.
 Keep this in mind if you can't turn a section green!

 ![DD-1](https://github.com/user-attachments/assets/24fcda75-5418-4b3f-95c1-73c2197f6e45)